 Identification of Medicinal Products (IDMP) is a set of five standards developed by the International Organization for Standardization (ISO) (www.iso.org).
 Together, these five standards, along with their respective technical specifications, will make it possible to uniquely identify medicinal products and to standardize the electronic exchange of medicinal product information.
-Further, the ISO IDMP documents make it possible to standardize electronic data exchange.
+Further, the ISO IDMP documents make it possible to standardize

-The IDMP standards establish common definitions, common identifiers and common data structures.
+The IDMP standards establish common definitions, common identifiers, and common data structures.
 All of which are outlined below:

-- ISO 11615 Medicinal product information - The standard describes the data used for market authorization of the medicinal product.
+• ISO 11615 - Medicinal product information

+The standard describes the data used for market authorization of the medicinal product.
 Generally, it is much of the information submitted to the regulator, e.g. product name, manufacturer, packaged product batch details, dosage form and therapeutic indications.
 The Medicinal Product Identifier is a regional or national code controlled by the appropriate regulatory agency.
-The U.S. National Drug Code (NDC) are examples of regional MPIDs. - ISO 11616 Pharmaceutical product information - The standard describes the components that can be utilized to generate pharmaceutical product identifiers that could be assigned to pharmaceutical products that have the same substance, dosage form and strength as products in other regions or countries. - ISO 11238 Substance identification - The standard describes the data that uniquely defines substances, including active ingredients, adjuvants and excipients, as well as specified substances from a variety of manufacturers. - ISO 11239 Pharmaceutical dose forms, units of presentation, routes of administration and packaging - The standard describes the controlled terminologies to use to characterize pharmaceutical dosage form, routes of administration, units of presentation and packaging. - ISO 11240 Units of Measurement - The standard describes the standardized units of measurement to use to define the strength of a medicinal product.
+The U.S. National Drug Code (NDC) is an example of regional MPIDs.

+• ISO 11616 - Pharmaceutical product information

+The standard describes the components that can be utilized to generate pharmaceutical product identifiers that could be assigned to pharmaceutical products that have the same substance, dosage form and strength as products in other regions or countries.

+• ISO 11238 - Substance identification

+The standard describes the data that uniquely defines substances, including active ingredients, adjuvants, and excipients, as well as specified substances from a variety of manufacturers.

+• ISO 11239 - Pharmaceutical dose forms, units of presentation, routes of administration and packaging

+• The standard describes the controlled terminologies to use to characterize pharmaceutical dosage form, routes of administration, units of presentation and packaging.

+• ISO 11240 - Units of Measurement

+• The standard describes the standardized units of measurement to use to define the strength of a medicinal product.